Today’s Truth: God will not leave us nor forsake us

 Make the truth real

-So here are four steps to make this truth real for you:
+So here are five steps to make this truth real for you:

 3. Repent – turn away from your old ways by turning your back on your sins and turn toward God and His faithfulness (Acts 3:19 “Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord.”)